Alibaba announces 16-core RISC-V chip and promises to make it Open Source

 As good as all current embedded SOCs as well as mobile phone SOCs use the ARM instruction set.
 ARM designs require a license which, as ARM recently demonstrated, could be revoked at any time for any or no reason.
 RISC-V is a completely free alternative which has the potential to replace ARM as the dominant standard for low-powered processors.

 Pingtouge announced their first chip, the The Xuan Tie 910, on July 25th, 2019.
 Their story is that this 2.5 GHz 16-core RISC-V chip has a Coremark/MHz score of 7.1.
 That would be a horrible Coremark/MHz if it's all-core and a decent store if it's single-core.
 They do not clarify what the case may be.

 The Xuan Tie 910 has "complex" out-of-order execution and it can access memory twice per clock cycle.
-Pingtouge claims it is suitable for a range of applications including artificial intelligence, network communications - including 5G and self-driving cards.
+Pingtouge claims it is suitable for a range of applications including artificial intelligence, network communications - including 5G and self-driving cars.